 African Lion Safari, Cambridge,

-African Lion Safari has reopened as of June 9 but Americans still can't get over the
+African Lion Safari will reopen in 2021 but Americans still can't get over the

 border to get to the park until through July 21.
 With travel across the border to